sockduct/HealthPredictor/README.md

 ### Troubleshooting

-* Ensure both the Flask backend and Next.js frontend are both running for the app to work correctly
+* Ensure both the Flask backend and Next.js frontend are running for the app to work correctly
 * Ensure you start each one in the correct directory (see notes above)
+* Ensure you have followed the setup directions to correctly install Python and Node/JavaScript dependencies
+* Ensure you are running the Python backend from the correct activated virtual environment
+* The first time you perform each operation on the web site - the first visit, the first patient data submission, etc. - it can take up to a minute each for the app to "compile."
+If you view the console where you did the `next dev` to run the web app, you'll see it's progress...